 Admission requirements for this program are satisfied by the general requirements for undergraduate admission to the University.

 Candidates must complete 120 credits in course work including satisfaction of the University General Education Requirements and the College of Liberal Arts and Sciences Group Requirements, as well as the Departmental major requirements cited below.
 All course work must be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees.
 It is expected that Group Requirements will be fulfilled during the freshman and sophomore years.
 Language Group Requirements should normally be fulfilled before election of the major.

-Students majoring in sociology are required to elect a minimum of thirty-three credits in the field of sociology, including six required courses:
+Students majoring in sociology are required to elect a minimum of thirty-three credits in the field of sociology, including seven required courses:

 |SOC 1010||Understanding Human Society||3|

 |SOC 2200||Sociology as a Vocation I||2|

 |SOC 3220||Introduction to Social Statistics||3|

 |Electives (at least 6 credits at the 4000/5000 level)||15|